 The mineral exploration and development industry is highly competitive.
 The Company competes with other domestic and international mineral exploration companies that have greater financial, human and technical resources.
 The Company's competitors may be able to respond more quickly to new laws or regulations or emerging technologies, or devote greater resources to the expansion or efficiency of their operations that the Company can.
 In addition, current and potential competitors may make strategic acquisitions or establish cooperative relationships among themselves or with third parties.
-Accordingly, it is possible that new competitors or alliances among current and new competitors may emerge and gain significant market share to the Company's efforts to hire experienced mining professionals.
+Accordingly, it is possible that new competitors or alliances among current and new competitors may emerge and gain significant market share to the Company's detriment.
+The Company may also encounter increasing competition from other mining companies in the Company's efforts to hire experienced mining professionals.
 Increased competition could adversely affect the Company's ability to attract necessary capital funding, to acquire it on acceptable terms, or to acquire suitable properties or prospects for mineral exploration in the future.
 As a result of this competition, the Company may not be able to compete successfully against current and future competitors, and any failure to do so could have a material adverse effect on the Company's business, financial condition, results of operations and prospects.